-- A peripheral slot that accepts any peripheral PXI module
+- A peripheral slot that accepts any peripheral PXI module.

 A PXI Express (PXIe) chassis uses the PCI Express serial interface to connect from its system slot to the peripherals.
 The

-system slot is not compatible with PXI so requires the use of a controller or PCIe interface with an adequate number of PCIe
+system slot is not compatible with PXI so requires the use of a controller or PCIe interface with an adequate number

-- Legacy slots which ONLY accept PXI modules
+- Legacy slots ONLY accept PXI modules

-There are other electrical differences as well, in particular the power supplies are different.
+There are other electrical differences as well; in particular, the power supplies are different.
 PXI Express lacks the 5V and -12 V supplies.
 The 5V supply is a particular problem since the most commonly used relays have 5V coils - and are the parts stocked in distribution channels and therefore most readily available for service support.